 Every bit of plastic ever created still exists.
-It’s toxic and never goes away.
+It’s toxic, never goes away, and is piling up in our landfills and oceans.
 So the less we can use, the better.

 1. Cloth Grocery Bags or Baskets

 Plastic bags are typically used no more than an hour or two and then sit in landfills for hundreds of years.
 They are the epitome of consumerism and wastefulness, along with plastic water bottles.